Watke/Day-Books/README.md

 ## What is it?
 This is a day book application that can keep your financial entries.
 It is an HTML5 application, and currently it can run on Chrome 27, Firefox 21, Opera 12.
-Why no IE? ___Hire me___ and I will help you with desktop browsers and mobile devices

 It supports different resolutions i.e. the layout will tune a bit to fit your screen.